janpaepke/ScrollMagic/CONTRIBUTING.md

 ```Shell
 $ node build -v=1.0.10 -d
 ```
+This will update the version to 1.0.10 and also generate new docs.

 ## Test ScrollMagic
 ScrollMagic comes with a test suite that makes sure that everything works as expected after changing the source code.
 **NOTE**: For now only few features are speced out.
-More tests will follow.
+More tests will follow in due time.
 To run tests call:
 ```Shell
 $ npm test
 ```
 *Tip:* In case you don't know – to quit the process use ctrl+c.

-When you added a new feature be sure to write a new test for it, if you are able to.
+When you added a new feature to ScrollMagic be sure to write a new test for it, if you are able to.
 You'll find a stub spec file here: `dev/tests/spec/_spec.sample.js`.